 R. Robert Mitchum Glee Club Leadership Award: This annual award is presented to a member of the Glee Club who, in the judgment of the Director, demonstrates leadership qualities in the efforts of the Glee Club.
 The award is derived from the R. Robert Mitchum Glee Club Endowment established by former Glee Club members to remember his great contributions to the Wabash Glee Club.
 Robert Mitchum H’59 served as Director of the Glee Club for 22 years starting in 1947.

-Joseph O’Rourke, Jr. Prize in Speech: The O’Rourke Prize recognizes the best senior project as determined by the faculty of the Rhetoric Department.
-The senior project program was initiated by Professor O’Rourke H’65 in the 1970s, and the prize, funded by members of the O’Rourke family and friends, honors this program and other contributions by Professor O’Rourke to teaching and learning during his 37 years of service to Wabash College.
+Joseph O’Rourke, Jr. Prize in Rhetoric: The Joseph O’Rourke, Jr. Prize in Rhetoric recognizes the best senior project as determined by the faculty of the Rhetoric Department.
+The senior project program was initiated by Professor O’Rourke in the 1970s, and the prize, funded by members of the O’Rourke family and friends, honors this program and other contributions by Professor O’Rourke to teaching and learning during his 37 years of service to Wabash College.

 Patterson-Goldberger Freshman Journalism Award: This award was established by Professor of English Thomas P. Campbell and his family, and is presented to the member of the freshman class who, in the opinion of the Board of Publications, has contributed most significantly to journalism in his first year at Wabash College.
 The prize honors Thomas McDonald Patterson, 1865, who owned Denver’s Rocky Mountain News, and Alexander Goldberger, 1925, who as chairman of the Board of Publications while a student at Wabash established the College as a member of Pi Delta Epsilon national journalism society.